Walter Long, 1st Viscount Long: Chief Secretary for Ireland

 On 20 April 1905, he made an important speech at Belfast emphasizing that he was a stickler for order and the rule of law.
-But in the south and west, obdurate landlords refused land sales to tenantry leading to boycotts and cattle-driving.
-The damage done to unionist farms and farmers was frightening.
+However, in the south and west, obdurate landlords refused land sales to tenantry, leading to boycotts and cattle-driving.
+Substantial damage was done to unionist farms and farmers.
 MacDonnell continually urged compromise, but Long ignored him.
-The dispute with Lords Dudley and Dunraven dragged on into August 1905, with their attitude of intransigence towards Long's attempts at Unionist reform, and obedience to the law.
-On 25 May 1905, the issues were discussed in the Commons.
-He wished to strengthen Unionism; but both Dudley and Long appealed to Balfour for adjudication.
-Balfour opined that the Chief Secretary was both in the Commons and in the cabinet so Dudley had to be content that the power of the Lords was waning.
+The dispute with Lords Dudley and Dunraven dragged on into August 1905, with their attitude of intransigence towards Long's attempts at Unionist reform and demanding obedience to the law.
+On 25 May 1905 the issues were discussed in the Commons.
+He wished to strengthen Unionism, but both Dudley and Long appealed to Balfour for adjudication.
+Balfour opined that the Chief Secretary was both in the Commons and in the cabinet, so Dudley had to be content that the power of the Lords was waning.
 During the last quarter of 1905, Long advised the postponement of dissolution, as it would hit Unionists hard in "the Country" and would hand numerous electorates to radicals.
 He warned of the loss of seats of Bristol West and South.
-In December 1905, true to his word, he himself was defeated by 2,692 votes.
-Long continued to distrust 'Birmingham & Co' as he called Chamberlain's struggle for a policy of Tariff recognition, which was already driving the party away from the Free Trade north.
-Nonetheless, he continued to co-operate transnationally with conservative parties in Germany, such as Reichspartei right up until the second Moroccan crisis in 1911.
+In December 1905, true to his word, Long himself was defeated by 2,692 votes.
+Long continued to distrust 'Birmingham & Co' as he called Chamberlain's struggle for a policy of tariff recognition, which was already driving the party away from the Free Trade north.
+Nonetheless, he continued to co-operate internationally with conservative parties in Germany, such as the Deutsche Reichspartei, right up until the Second Moroccan Crisis in 1911.